 - a.
 Issuing a mutual no-contact directive(s); - b.
-Providing an [effective] escort to ensure safe movement between classes and activities; - c.
+Providing an escort to ensure safe movement between classes and activities; - c.
 Not sharing classes or extracurricular activities; - d.
 Moving to a different residence hall; - e.
 Providing written information regarding institution and community services including but not limited to medical, counseling and academic support services, such as tutoring; - f.
 Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - g.
 Taking a leave of absence; - h.
 Restricting to online classes; - i.
 Providing information regarding campus transportation options; - j.
-Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and - k.
-Requiring the parties to report any violations of these restrictions.
+Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; - k.
+Requiring the parties to report any violations of these restrictions; - I. Submitting a request for a waiver of scholarship or grant requirements pursuant to Title 4, Chapter 18, Section 3; and - m.
+Submitting a request for a waiver of requirements of the Governor Guinn Millennium Scholarship pursuant to Title 4, Chapter 18, Section 9.23.